marinarinarina/simple-CRUD-api/README.md

 1. For simplicity, Store data in-memory and not in an external database.

-2. For security, Limit API access by following the rules below:
+2. For security, API access are limited by following the rules below:

 - Anyone can read data.